Imranul-hassan/library-management/README.md

-# 📚 Book Management API
+# 📚 Library Management API

 An Express.js REST API for managing books in a library system.
 Built with TypeScript, Mongoose (MongoDB), and Node.js.